About H.E. Bates

 H.E. in his summer house with the children

-1938: The editor of Atlantic Monthly wants him to edit the American edition of his novel, Spella Ho.
-He sails to New York on The Aquitania, goes to a baseball match, gets drunk, makes life long friends, eats a lot of ice cream, comes home and starts writing Gee! in his letters.
+1938: The editor of Atlantic Monthly invites him to Boston to edit an American edition of his novel, Spella Ho.
+He sails to New York on the Aquitania, goes to a baseball match, eats a lot of ice cream, makes life long friends, comes home and starts writing Gee! in his letters.

 1939: Jonathan is born